2 4 0 T U R B O . C O M

 The T5 conveniently had a mechanical speedometer cable output port shown above.

-I found a Ford T5 speedo cable in a salvage yard and cut off the transmission end shown above.
+I found a Ford T5 speedo cable in a salvage yard from a Mustang and cut off the transmission end shown above.
 Then I removed the end from a Volvo 240 cable.
 The ends are simply pushed or crimped onto the plastic sheath, so removing them was not hard.
-Then I grafted the Volvo cable sheath to the Ford end, making certain the square inner drive cable came through far enough to engage that red plastic gear.
+Then I grafted the Volvo cable sheath to the Ford end, making certain the square inner drive cable came through far enough to engage that red plastic gear above.
 This has worked perfectly for many years.
-If the red gear is the same as the below image, then it should have 21 teeth and seems to work well with my car.
+If the red gear is the same as the below image, then it should have 21 teeth and seems to work well with my car with a 3.91:1 rear end.

-A variety of different speedometer gears can be found for the Ford T5 transmission, including 16 through 23 teeth.
-Above image is from: https://shiftsst.com/blog/post/speedo-gears-101.html.
+A variety of different speedometer gears can be found for the Ford T5 transmission.
+16 through 23 teeth.
+Above image is from: shiftsst.com/speedo-gears-101.html.

 If you're looking for more info on fitting a T5 transmission into a 240 or other Volvo, here are some good places to start looking: